Enabling vulnerable tenants to sustain their tenancies

-ForViva is working with hundreds of vulnerable customers who are in danger of becoming homeless to enable them to transform their circumstances and maintain their tenancies.
+ForViva is working with hundreds of vulnerable tenants who are in danger of becoming homeless to enable them to transform their circumstances and maintain their tenancies.

 Last year the teams helped around 330 people take steps to improve their lives.